-Status tells us whether or not the flower passes the test.
-We pass with flying colors.
+This column tells us whether or not our product passes the test and is safe for consumption.
+In this case, we pass with flying colors.

 This is a big red flag.
 Every CBD hemp vendor is required to include a certificate of analysis.
 Without the proper documentation, there’s no way for you to verify what’s in your product.
 There’s also no paperwork to show authorities should your CBD be mistaken for marijuana.